 Denying the system is denying yourself.
 It’s choosing a reassuring lie over an inconvenient truth.
 It’s saying “nope” while the entire system says “yes”.
-It’s being egotistical and putting yourself at the center of the universe.
+And it’s being egotistical and putting yourself at the center of the universe.
 But systems are ruthless.
 If you don’t play along, you get pushed out like a festering splinter.

-A couple of weeks ago a French family visited a wildlife park where actual lions and tigers roam free.
-Since they paid good money to enter the park they thought it was a good idea to step out, approach the lions and take photos.
-Not sure where their head was at the time, but if the sprint back to the car took three seconds longer their heads would be in the lions’ mouths.
-The lovely family forgot that inside the system of the men-created park there was the system of nature.
-The system of lions that will defend their territory if you get too close.
+A couple of weeks ago, a French family visited a wildlife park where actual lions and tigers roam free.
+Since they paid good money to enter the park, they thought it was a good idea to step out, approach the lions, and take photos.
+Not sure where their head was at the time, but if the sprint back to the car took three seconds longer, their heads would be in the lions’ mouths.
+The lovely family forgot that inside the system of the men-created park, there was the system of nature — the system of lions that will defend their territory if you get too close.

 Denying is easy until it isn’t.